EwoudForster/BookCatalog/README.md

 I put every responsibility in a separate file, so 1 file only has 1 specific responsibility.
 Also was I making a RepositoryFactory, which I will definitely fix in the future.

+#### Dependency injection
+I use dependency injection on every place a class relies on another instance of a class, I don't let the class create the instance itself, that's why I pass it in the constructor as a parameter in a lot of places to minimize the responsibility of a class.

 ###	Interface Segregation Principle
 Every interface that is implemented is implemented fully.
 There are no implemented interfaces with unused